barrage/ragu-chunker/README.md

 Google Drive only accepts tokens generated by OAuth clients, therefore you need to set one up with a Google project.

-To use any of the routes for importing files, authorization with Google is required beforehand.
-A code exchange route is exposed for obtaining an access token with read permissions for Drive.
+To use any of the routes for importing files, an access token from Google is required.

 When accessing any of this provider's routes, the access token must either be in the `google_drive_access_token` cookie, or in the `X-Google-Drive-Acess-Token`